aws/aws-pdk/docs/content/getting_started/index.md

     ```

 !!!tip
     Whilst the AWS PDK can be used directly via these package managers, we recommend bootstrapping via the `pdk new` command which negates the need to interact directly with these package managers.
+The package managers will still need to be installed however, refer to [prerequisites](index.md#prerequisites) for more information.

 ## Prerequisites